rw3iss/OpusWorldWind-docs/README.md

 Run `npm install` to install node dependencies.
 Tested on node v12.16.3, but any version should work.

+These scripts assume a global @angular/cli installation: `npm install -g @angular/cli`, but they can also be run locally with: `node_modules/.bin/ng <command>`.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.